 - Change management tactics for communication, works council and GDPR

-AI training for employees is quickly moving from experiment to core HR responsibility.
-If you want a practical, DACH-ready multi-week AI training program instead of another forgettable keynote, keep reading.
+AI training for employees is moving from experiment to core HR ownership in DACH.
+If you want a practical multi-week AI enablement program blueprint you can run internally, keep reading.

 1. Why Generic AI Workshops Aren’t Enough